BestTimesToVisit.com Logo

 Cost:Free

-Taxis are readily available, especially around the train station and major hotels.
-They're a convenient option for late-night travel or when carrying luggage.
+Taxis are readily available throughout the city, especially at major transport hubs like the airport and train station, and can be hailed on the street or booked via phone.
+They are a convenient option for direct travel or when carrying luggage.

 Similar Destinations